ncar-xdev/ncar-xdev.github.io/about/xdev.md

 iterative cycle.
 Any of these steps can be slow and painful, and we are working toward addressing all of these steps over the next five years using the "squeaky wheel" approach: assess what is the most significant pain point, prototype a solution to alleviate this pain point, repeat.
-The first pain point we are addressing relates to the issue of "checkpointing" noted in the illustration above.

 In addition to issues around workflow development, we are concerned with reproducibility (see the [note on reproducibility](#bookmark=id.r928icz34xhu)